 With closed-loop reporting, marketing can understand what sources, content, and offers ultimately resulted in the highest close rate.

-In fact, the data provided from an integrated marketing automation and CRM system can be a key facilitator for greater synergies across marketing and sales.
+In fact, the data provided from integrated marketing automation and CRM systems can be a key facilitator for greater synergies across marketing and sales.

 A Combined Marketing and Sales Funnel

 One of the symptoms of the long-standing division between marketing and sales is the fact that each normally has its own funnel representation.

 If both departments are working toward a common goal and are in regular communication, there’s no reason that there shouldn’t be a single combined funnel that represents a continuum of marketing and sales stages.

 In fact, a starting point for greater sales and marketing synergy within your business could be to develop a combined visualization of the sales and marketing funnel.